Adw0rm-sec/VISTA/README.md

 ```

 Output jar: `target/vista-0.2.1.jar`

+Download: see the latest release assets at https://github.com/Adw0rm-sec/vista/releases/latest

 Note: Tests have been removed for the production distribution to minimize footprint.
 Maintain a separate branch with tests for ongoing development if desired.